top of page

 “The purpose of human life is to serve and show compassion and the will to help others.”
 Albert Schweitzer

-Markelle joined CARES in 2021 as a skills trainer and has recently taken on the role of Child and Family Advocate.
-Markelle can be seen at both the Roseburg and Canyonville CARES offices.
-Markelle received her bachelor’s from Southern Oregon University.
-She has a background in juvenile justice, social services and mental health, involving children and their families.
-Growing up in rural Douglas County, Markelle is thankful to have the chance to give back to the community, providing them with the support and services they need.
+Markelle joined Douglas CARES in 2021 as a Skills Trainer then transitioned into the Child and Family Advocate role.
+Her most recent transition is into her favorite role yet, Forensic Interviewer.
+She received her Bachelors Degree from Southern Oregon University and has a background in Juvenile Justice, Social Services and Mental Health.
+Markelle has always aspired to be a Forensic Interviewer and is happy to be someone that a child can feel comfortable talking with and trust.
+Growing up in rural Douglas County, Markelle is thankful to have the chance to give back to the community, providing them with the support they need.

 IMG_3258.jpg